kit-data-manager/visualization-graph-web-component/readme.md

 - `showPrimaryLinks`: Choose to show primary links(relation between two entities).
 If true it will show all the links between primary nodes.
 Defaults to true.
 - `excludeProperties`: Specify any properties to exclude from the visualization.
 - `displayHovered`: Enable or disable hover effects on graph nodes.
+- `show-legend`: Allow user to chose to see legend.

 These properties allow for flexible configuration, catering to different data sets and visualization requirements, making the Visualization Component a versatile tool for data analysis and presentation.